Ezra & Esther Lesson 1

 Again, the book of Ezra gives us some wonderful examples on how to deal with criticism and opposition.
 It also gives us some examples on how not to deal with criticism and opposition!
 At times, God’s people allowed God’s plans to get off track due to opposition, and God’s prophets had to encourage them to get things back on track.

-But it was not enough to restore just the physical, outward forms; hearts must also be restored.
+But it is not enough to restore just the physical, outward forms; hearts must also be restored.
 Restoring a building is a great undertaking, but restoring the heart is the most difficult task of all.
 There would be little advantage in having a wall to defend against enemies if the people inside the wall had corrupt hearts.

 The word “restoration” is an important word in the Lord’s church today.
 It is not (as some teach) because the church of Christ is a product of the restoration movement in the sense that our history begins with the restoration movement.
 It is instead because the church today is a restored church.
 What do I mean by that?

-For many years, the Lord’s church was almost (not entirely, I believe, but almost) completely absent from this world having been lost in a sea of religious error and confusion.
+For many years, the Lord’s church was almost (not entirely, I suspect, but almost) completely absent from this world having been lost in a sea of religious error and confusion.
 Eventually, some began to turn from that religious confusion and turn instead to the Bible to determine what God wants from his people.
 And, in doing so, the church of the New Testament was restored by following the pattern laid out in that New Testament.

-Did the history of the church begin with that restoration?
-Obviously not – the word “restored” points us back to something earlier, and that earlier thing was the kingdom established in Acts 2.
-That is what was restored, and the fact that we are a part of that kingdom today after it was almost non-existent for so many years is what I mean when I say that the church today is a restored church.
-(And we should thank God every day that it has been restored.)
+That first century church is what was restored, and the fact that we are a part of that church today after it was almost non-existent for so many years is what I mean when I say that the church today is a restored church.
+(And we should thank God every day that it has been restored, and we should thank God every day for the preservation of his word that allowed us to know what had to be done to restore the church.)

 That history of the church – from loss to restoration – is the history of Ezra.
-The restoration in Ezra does not involve the restoration of the church – the new Israel – but rather involves the restoration of the temple and the restoration of proper worship for the old Israel.
+The restoration in Ezra does not involve the restoration of the church – the new Israel – but rather it involves the restoration of the temple and the restoration of proper worship for the old Israel.

 If we want to understand the importance of restoration – and of the constant need for us to continually compare what we are doing with the pattern in the Bible – then Ezra is the perfect place to start.

-Is restoration of the church today a continuing activity?
-Yes and no. Some people who say that restoration is a continuing activity do so to argue that the church is just another denomination, and that all denominations are on the road to restoration, and that we may just be a bit further ahead than some of the others on that road.
+Some people who say that restoration is a continuing activity do so to argue that the church is just another denomination, and that all denominations are on the road to restoration, and that we may just be a bit further ahead than some of the others on that road.
 I completely reject that notion for at least two reasons.

 First, I reject their premise.
 I see no evidence that any of the denominations are on the road toward a restoration of the divine pattern for the church.
 If any are, then that is good – but they will have to abandon their denominationalism if they want to follow God’s pattern.
 It has happened before – most of the leaders in the restoration movement came out of denominations – but the key phrase there is “came out.”
 You cannot be a part of a denomination and be pleasing to God.
-That is not God’s pattern for the Lord’s church.
+Division is not God’s pattern for the Lord’s church.

 Second, I reject the idea that restoration is a continuing process in that sense because the restoration movement was a success.
 The church was restored, and members of the church of Christ today are members of the same church that we see in Acts 2.
 In that sense, restoration is not a continuing activity but is rather a completed activity.